Test ID: AAT Alpha-1-Antitrypsin, Serum

 Clinical Information

-Alpha-1-antitrypsin (A1A) is the most abundant serum protease inhibitor and inhibits trypsin and elastin, as well as several other proteases.
+Alpha-1-antitrypsin (A1A) is the most abundant serum protease inhibitor, and it inhibits trypsin and elastin as well as several other proteases.
 The release of proteolytic enzymes from plasma onto organ surfaces and into tissue spaces results in tissue damage unless inhibitors are present.
 Congenital deficiency of A1A is associated with the development of emphysema at an unusually early age and with an increased incidence of neonatal hepatitis, usually progressing to cirrhosis.

 Interpretation

 Patients with serum levels less than 70 mg/dL may have a homozygous deficiency and are at risk for early lung disease.
-Alpha-1-antitrypsin proteotyping should be done to confirm the presence of homozygous deficiency alleles.
+Alpha-1-antitrypsin proteotype testing should be done to confirm the presence of homozygous deficiency alleles.

-If clinically indicated, patients with serum levels less than 125 mg/dL should be proteotyped in order to identify heterozygous individuals.
+If clinically indicated, patients with serum levels less than 125 mg/dL should have proteotype testing in order to identify heterozygous individuals.
 Heterozygotes do not appear to be at increased risk for early emphysema.

 Clinical Reference